Buying or Selling a BMW 3.0 CS?

 The first model year replaced the 2800 CS series manufactured between 1968 and 1971.
 This new 3.0 CS model was equipped with a 3.0-liter engine, which made the car faster and more interesting for drivers.
 Brakes were also updated in this model with the switch from the less glamorous drum brakes to the more versatile disc brakes.
 This 3.0 series revolutionized the car world at the time.
 This vehicle was also heavier than the BMW 2800 CS series.

-If you live near the Los Angeles area, stop in to our showroom to see the customer service the Beverly Hills Car Club provides to its buyers and see how you can begin your search today!
+If you live near the Los Angeles area, stop by our showroom to begin your classic BMW search today!

 This BMW 3.0 CS is also equipped with the higher efficiency disc brakes instead of the previous drum brakes used on older models.
 The manual gearbox functioned better in this model than in those previous and underwent a few upgrades.
 Also, the power steering in this vehicle was upgraded and reduced turns lock-to-lock from 4.0 to 3.7.
 The 1971 BMW 3.0 CS was also a heavier vehicle than the BMW 2800 CS series.
 It was about 80 kilograms heavier giving it a little more control and stability.
 The only downside to The CS series that you have to watch out for is that they were known as rust-traps because the company did not work hard to ensure they were rustproof.

 The 1972 BMW 3.0 CS was the second model year released in the 3.0 CS series.
 This vehicle saw few changes from the first model and included the famous 3.0-liter engine with high speed capability for the vehicle.
 This vehicle also included an upgraded manual gearbox, which alleviated some complaints some drivers had concerning the gearbox in the 2800 CS series.